salamander2/Swing-and-KeyListeners/README.md

 1. normal response to a key press:  if you press 'a', move left 5 pixels
 2. slow response to a key press.
 Pressing 'q' or 'e' will go through a list of items one at a time.
 2. responding to a keypress without the built in key-delay / key repeat delay, ie. having smooth motion
 3. setting an action so that it can only happen once per keypress.
-For example, holding down the 's' key will only shring the player once, not infinitely.
+For example, holding down the 's' key will only shrink the player once, not infinitely.

 :boom: With different parts of the program doing different things with status of objects, you have to really be aware of where and when repainting needs to be done.